architagupta21/PokerHands/README.md

 3. It uses, two python libraries:
    - one for regex ('re')
    - one for fetching input/output files('sys')
 Please ensure these are present.

 4. Finally, to execute:

-   python poker.py [path to input file][path to output fie]
+python poker.py [path to input file] [path to output file]

 Thank You!